-Despite recent changes to Google’s ranking algorithms, backlinks remain one of the most essential SEO factors in 2022.
+Despite recent changes to Google’s ranking algorithms, backlinks remain one of the most essential SEO factors.

 Google has revealed that links are one of its top 3 search ranking factors.
 Recent studies show that links make it easier to outrank competitors.